Skip to main content

 ABQ RIDE Connect Infographic.
 Limited Microtransit Pilot Program Starting March 18, 2024.

-This pilot program is a flexible, ride-share service that allows riders to request and book rides by using a mobile app.
+This program is a flexible, ride-share service that allows riders to request and book rides by using a mobile app.
 This FREE service uses our new electric van fleet that will connect passengers to and from available fixed route services at key transfer locations, including Transit Centers, shopping centers, and more!

 The Free ABQ RIDE Connect App is Available for Download